ralrom/ralrom.com/src/content/blog/2025-08-31-building-simple-surv-widget/index.md

 ---
 title: "Beyond the Bloat: How I Built a Sub-14kB Feedback Widget in Vanilla JS"
 draft: true
+summary: A comprehensive guide to building a lightweight feedback widget using vanilla JavaScript and CSS, staying under 14kB to fit in a single TCP congestion window.
+The article explores modern web bloat, demonstrates practical optimization techniques, and advocates for performance-focused development that respects users time and data.
 ---

 ## Is the Web Broken?
 A Developer's Plea for Performance and Simplicity